Maltby Academy: Academy

 Due to several years of underperformance, the school was converted to a sponsored academy in January 2010.
 It was initially sponsored by U-Explore, an educational technology firm, but the company's involvement ended in 2014 when the school became part of Maltby Learning Trust, a multi-academy trust.

 Academic performance

 Similar to most schools in Rotherham LEA (and most former coalfield areas), it receives GCSEs results under the England average.
 Maltby's results are comparable to many schools nearby (such as Dinnington).
 A level results are under the England average but average for Rotherham.

-The Maltby Learning Trust
+Maltby Learning Trust

 Maltby Academy is part of a Multi-Academy trust, named 'The Maltby Learning Trust', alongside Sir Thomas Wharton Academy, Wath Academy, Ravenfield Primary Academy, Maltby Redwood Academy, Maltby Lilly Hall Academy and Maltby Manor Academy.
-Maltby Academy has a joint Sixth Form with Sir Thomas Wharton Academy, named 'Post 16 @ MLT'.
+Maltby Academy has a joint Sixth Form with Sir Thomas Wharton Academy, named 'The Sixth Form Partnership between Maltby Academy and Sir Thomas Wharton Academy'.